 .
+Counter-clockwise: Great for right-handed weed wacker user operation.
 If debris ejects from the left side and cuts best from the right, the line spins counter clockwise.
 So keep your right side closer to the work as you move along a fence or curb.
-That way the weeds and grass you’re cutting will eject out of the cutting path instead of into it.
+This way the weeds and grass you’re cutting will eject out of the cutting path instead of into it.

 .
+Clockwise: Great for left-handed weed wacker user operation.
 If debris ejects from the right side and cuts best from the left, the line spins clockwise.
 So you’d keep your left side closer to the work.

-You don’t want to scalp the grass, so don’t just hover the string trimmer over the grass and let it cut.
+Once your weed wacker is on, you don’t want to scalp the grass, so just hover the string trimmer over the grass and let it cut.